 Gross profit will be

-When the shares are issued at premium and the premium has already received by the company later on, if such shares are forfeited
+When the shares are issued at premium and the premium amount has already received by the company.
+Later on, when such shares are forfeited.

 X and Y share profits and losses in the ratio of 2 : 1.
 They take Z as a partner and the new profit sharing ratio becomes 3 : 2 : 1.
 Z brings Rs.
 4,500 as premium for goodwill.The full value of goodwill will be

 Annual insurance premium paid on January 1, 2015 was Rs.
 2,400.
 What will be the opening entry on April 01, 2015, if financial year ends on March, 31 every year.